Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 It the beginning of my Inner Bonding practice, I focused on my wounded feelings of anxiety, depression, guilt, shame and anger.
 I was more than ready to deal with these feelings, and when I realized that I was the one causing them, I was thrilled.
 If I was causing them, then I could do something about them, which I did through my Inner Bonding practice.

 At that time, I wanted to believe that I caused all of my feelings, because that gave me a feeling of control.
-However, with time, I realized there were other feelings - which I now call core feelings - that are the result of life.
+However, with time, I realized there were other feelings that are the result of life.

-As I began to open to my deeper core feelings of loneliness, heartache, heartbreak, grief, sorrow, and feelings of being crushed and shattered, I realized that all my hiding – which created my wounded feelings – was aimed at avoiding these core feelings that I had never learned how to manage.
+As I began to open to my deeper painful feelings of loneliness, heartache, heartbreak, grief, sorrow, feelings of being crushed and shattered, and helplessness over others and outcomes, I realized that all my hiding – which created my wounded feelings – was aimed at avoiding these feelings of life that I had never learned how to manage.

-Once I understood this, I was able to bring compassion – kindness, gentleness, tenderness and understanding – to my painful core feelings, and to learn what they were telling me about a person or situation.
-I realized that my wounded feelings were telling me about how I was treating myself, and my core feelings were telling me about how others were treating me and about what was happening in different situations.
+Once I understood this, I was able to bring compassion – kindness, gentleness, tenderness, and understanding – to my painful life feelings, and to learn what they were telling me about a person or situation.
+I realized that my wounded feelings were telling me about how I was treating myself, and my existential feelings of life were telling me about how others were treating me and about what was happening in different situations.

-It's my strong and ongoing connection with Spirit that now allows me to compassionately embrace all my feelings and learn from them.
-Coming out of hiding regarding my painful core feelings has led to the almost 100% healing of my wounded feelings.
+It's my strong and ongoing connection with spirit that now allows me to compassionately embrace all my feelings and learn from them.
+Coming out of hiding regarding my painful feelings of life has led to the almost 100% healing of my wounded feelings.
 What a relief!

 Send this article to a friend Print this article Bookmarked 9 time(s)